M-Shrief/M-Shrief/README.md

     - Postgres and TypeORM with Redis
     - Docker Containerization
   - Characteristics:
-    - Full mark on google’s lighthouse, and PageSpeed insights.
+    - Full mark on google’s lighthouse.
     - JWT authentication and authorization.
     - Data validation with Vee-Validate and Yup.
     - Dark/Light Theme.